Skip to main content

 • Filter options: data by time range.

-• Granularity: See data in a daily or hourly granularity.
+• Granularity: See data in a daily, hourly or minute granularity.

 • Aggregates: View and copy aggregates for each usage metric.